mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 </project>
 ```

+Here, the latest version of the [Maven compiler plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) (currently 3.8.1) was selected.
-To stay up-to-date with the latest developments, Java 17 was selected, which requires the [Java Development Kit 17](https://jdk.java.net/17/).
+Moreover, to be up-to-date with recent developments, Java 17 was selected, which requires the [Java Development Kit 17](https://jdk.java.net/17/).

 #### 1.2.2 Build